I forbid you maidens all that wear gold in your hair

 Robert has a look at a suitably scary graphic novel from a story originally penned by Robert E. Howard: ‘Pigeons from Hell is an adaptation by Joe R. Lansdale of a story by Robert E. Howard, with art by Nathan Fox and color by Dave Stewart.
 Lansdale is at pains to point out, in his “Notes from the Writer,” that it is really an “adaptation” — updated, exploring some new facets of Howard’s story, and not to be confused with the original, all of which leads me to treat it as its own creature.’

 And what would Halloween be without demons and ghosties and that sort of thing?
 Well, that’s what we get with the latest incarnation of John Constantine, in Hellblazer, Vol. 1: The Poison Truth.
 Says Robert: ‘I’ll be honest: John Constantine is not a comic book hero who has ever really grabbed me.
 I can’t think of any particular reason for that, unless it’s his rapid-fire delivery and glib personality.
 Maybe it’s because he’s a sociopath, and I’ve learned to be wary of those — even comics.
 (It’s a wonder how many of the characters in this collection really don’t like Constantine very much, but they go along with him.)’

 Very long after the band recorded Leige and Leif, which Deborah plays proper homage to in, “Trad Boys, Trad Boys, Whatcha Gonna Do….?”
 Liege & Lief remembered, Fairport Convention played the entire album live at their own summer bash, the ‘07 Cropredy Festival.
 Everyone who was on the 1969 recording save Sandy Denny who had passed on was on stage so with Chris While doing the vocals for this epic experience.
-The soundboard recording is stellar, so here’s ‘Tam Lin’ as performed by them on that warm summer night.
+The soundboard recording is stellar, so here’s ‘Tam Lin’ as performed on a warm summer night.